razidark/Luminescent/README.md

 *   `hooks/`: Custom React hooks (`useLiveSession`, `useHistoryState`).
 *   `utils/`: Database helpers and image processing logic.
 *   `i18n/`: Localization files.

+## ❓ Troubleshooting

+*   **Error 403 (Permission Denied)**: This usually means your API key does not have access to the specific model (e.g., Veo or Gemini 1.5 Pro).
+Ensure you are using a key from a Google Cloud Project with billing enabled.
+*   **"Local Storage Full"**: Luminescent uses IndexedDB for heavy assets, but if you see this error, try clearing your browser cache or using the "Reset History" button in settings.
+*   **Microphone Access Denied**: Ensure you have granted microphone permissions to the browser for the Gemini Live feature to work.

 ## 🤝 Contributing